brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 28. **Retrieve-ADGroupsAndMembers.ps1**: Streamlines the retrieval and documentation of AD group and member information, aiding in audit and compliance efforts.

-29. **CreateOUs-DefaultADStructure.ps1**: Assists in creating a standardized AD infrastructure with predefined OUs, streamlining new domain setups or reorganizations.
+29. **Shorten-LongFileNamesBulk.ps1**: Efficiently shortens files with long names to prevent system errors and improve file system organization.

-30. **Shorten-LongFileNamesBulk.ps1**: Efficiently shortens files with long names to prevent system errors and improve file system organization.
+30. **Synchronize-WorkstationTimeGUI.ps1**: Ensures accurate workstation time settings across different time zones, utilizing a GUI for easy adjustments.

-31. **Synchronize-WorkstationTimeGUI.ps1**: Ensures accurate workstation time settings across different time zones, utilizing a GUI for easy adjustments.
+31. **Unlock-SMBShareUserAccess.ps1**: Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.

-32. **Unlock-SMBShareUserAccess.ps1**: Quickly resolves SMB Share access issues, ensuring uninterrupted user access to shared network resources.
+32. **Update-WorkstationDescriptionsGUI.ps1**: Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.

-33. **Update-WorkstationDescriptionsGUI.ps1**: Facilitates the updating of workstation descriptions in AD, using a GUI for streamlined data entry and management.
+33. **UpdateSoftware-WingetExplicit.ps1**: Leverages the winget tool for direct, script-driven software updates, enhancing system security and performance.

-34. **UpdateSoftware-WingetExplicit.ps1**: Leverages the winget tool for direct, script-driven software updates, enhancing system security and performance.
+34. **UpdateSoftware-WingetGPO.ps1**: Automates the process of updating software on Windows workstations through `winget`, with deployment via Group Policy for ease and efficiency.

 35. **NEXT COMING SOON**: Stay tuned for more innovative and efficient PowerShell scripts that will continue to enhance system administration efficiency and effectiveness.